ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+The value of c will now equal 7 because "let" indicates that the variable can be changed as opposed to "const" which remains constant.

 ## Question 3